arnakazim/TwiLiquidCrystal-library/README.md

 ___A library to interface a HD44780 based LCD via I2C (or TWI in Arduino terms)___

 WARNING: The library is working but this is a WIP.
 Not all function are implemented.
-Use it with caution (as it may contain bugs).
+Use it with caution (as it may contain bugs). (see comment at the end of TwiLiquidCrystal.h file for more information)